shengyuhao/DIVOTrack/datasheet.md

     The dataset was collected in the fall of 2020, which does not necessarily reflect the timeframe of the data collected.

-6. **Were any ethical review processes conducted (e.g., by an institutional review board)?** *(If so, please provide a description of these review processes, including the outcomes, as well as a link or other access point to any supporting documentation.)*

-    No review processes were conducted with respect to the collection and annotation of this data.

-7. **Does the dataset relate to people?** *(If not, you may skip the remaining questions in this section.)*
+6. **Does the dataset relate to people?** *(If not, you may skip the remaining questions in this section.)*

     Yes; all videos of each scene are related to people.

-8. **Did you collect the data from the individuals in question directly, or obtain it via third parties or other sources (e.g., websites)?**
+7. **Did you collect the data from the individuals in question directly, or obtain it via third parties or other sources (e.g., websites)?**

     Other sources: collected by authors.

-9. **Were the individuals in question notified about the data collection?** *(If so, please describe (or show with screenshots or other information) how notice was provided, and provide a link or other access point to, or otherwise reproduce, the exact language of the notification itself.)*
+8. **Were the individuals in question notified about the data collection?** *(If so, please describe (or show with screenshots or other information) how notice was provided, and provide a link or other access point to, or otherwise reproduce, the exact language of the notification itself.)*

     No, they were not notified.

-10. **Did the individuals in question consent to the collection and use of their data?** *(If so, please describe (or show with screenshots or other information) how consent was requested and provided, and provide a link or other access point to, or otherwise reproduce, the exact language to which the individuals consented.)*
+9. **Did the individuals in question consent to the collection and use of their data?** *(If so, please describe (or show with screenshots or other information) how consent was requested and provided, and provide a link or other access point to, or otherwise reproduce, the exact language to which the individuals consented.)*

     No.

-11. **If consent was obtained, were the consenting individuals provided with a mechanism to revoke their consent in the future or for certain uses?** *(If so, please provide a description, as well as a link or other access point to the mechanism (if appropriate).)*
+10. **If consent was obtained, were the consenting individuals provided with a mechanism to revoke their consent in the future or for certain uses?** *(If so, please provide a description, as well as a link or other access point to the mechanism (if appropriate).)*

     N/A.

-12. **Has an analysis of the potential impact of the dataset and its use on data subjects (e.g., a data protection impact analysis) been conducted?** *(If so, please provide a description of this analysis, including the outcomes, as well as a link or other access point to any supporting documentation.)*
+11. **Has an analysis of the potential impact of the dataset and its use on data subjects (e.g., a data protection impact analysis) been conducted?** *(If so, please provide a description of this analysis, including the outcomes, as well as a link or other access point to any supporting documentation.)*

     Yes.
 Our dataset only used for research and without any individual information.
 Everyone must apply for the authority of this dataset.

-13. **Any other comments?**
+12. **Any other comments?**

     None.